robotlolita/siren/documentation/platform-design.md

 -  If it doesn't make sense for an object to be refined, and it provides all of the parts it needs to work, then it's not necessary to separate it into a *traits* object and an *example* object.
-Self calls these objects "Oddballs," Mermaid calls them "Singletons".
+Self calls these objects "Oddballs," Siren calls them "Singletons".

 ## Footnotes

-- <a name="fn1">¹</a>: So far there are no concepts of packages in Mermaid, I do not know if we'll ever have them either.
+- <a name="fn1">¹</a>: So far there are no concepts of packages in Siren, I do not know if we'll ever have them either.

 - <a name="fn2">²</a>: This is not entirely true, as you can break integers into bytes, and further into bits.
-But this underlying representation is opaque in Mermaid so the user can't see it.
+But this underlying representation is opaque in Siren so the user can't see it.

 ## References